33 Best Birding Sites in Uganda, Uganda Birdwatching Spots & Destinations For Birding in Uganda

 Best Time to go for a Uganda Birding Safari

-Bird watching can be done all year round however, the best Uganda tour season for a birding safari in Uganda is during the dry season in the months of January to March when the tropical forests are accessible and the not slippery for hiking.
-The breeding season, however, is during the month of June and this is when the birds are very colourful.
+Bird watching in Uganda can be done all year round however, the best Uganda tour season for a birding safari in Uganda is during the dry season the months of January to March when the tropical forests are accessible and not slippery for hiking.
+The breeding season, however, is during the month of June and this is when the birds in Uganda are very colorful.